The Rolling Stones: 1989–2001: Comeback, Wyman's departure

 The accompanying Voodoo Lounge Tour lasted into the following year and grossed $320 million, becoming the world's highest-grossing tour at the time.
-Mostly acoustic numbers from various concerts and rehearsals made up Stripped which reached number 9 in the UK and the US.
+Mostly acoustic numbers from various concerts and rehearsals made up Stripped which reached No. 9 in the UK and the US.
 It featured a cover of Bob Dylan's "Like a Rolling Stone", as well as infrequently played songs such as "Shine a Light", "Sweet Virginia", and "The Spider and the Fly".
 On 8 September 1994, the Stones performed their new song "Love Is Strong" and "Start Me Up" at the 1994 MTV Video Music Awards at Radio City Music Hall in New York.
 The band received the Lifetime Achievement Award at the ceremony.

 The Rolling Stones were the first major recording artists to broadcast a concert over the Internet; a 20-minute video was broadcast on 18 November 1994 using the Mbone at 10 frames per second.
 The broadcast, engineered by Thinking Pictures and financed by Sun Microsystems, was one of the first demonstrations of streaming video; while it was not a true webcast, it introduced many to the technology.

-The Rolling Stones ended the 1990s with the album Bridges to Babylon, released in 1997 to mixed reviews.
-It reached number 6 in the UK and number 3 in the US.
-The video of the single "Anybody Seen My Baby?" featured Angelina Jolie as guest and was given steady rotation on both MTV and VH1.
+In 1997, the band released the album Bridges to Babylon to mixed reviews.
+It reached No. 6 in the UK and No. 3 in the US.
+The video of the single "Anybody Seen My Baby?" featured Angelina Jolie and was given steady rotation on both MTV and VH1.
 Sales were roughly equal to those of previous records (about 1.2 million copies sold in the US).
 The subsequent Bridges to Babylon Tour, which crossed Europe, North America, and other destinations, proved that the band remained a strong live attraction.
 Once again, a live album was recorded during the tour, No Security; only this time all but two songs ("Live With Me" and "The Last Time") were previously unreleased on live albums.
-The album reached number 67 in the UK and number 34 in the US.
+The album reached No. 67 in the UK and No. 34 in the US.
 In 1999, the Rolling Stones staged the No Security Tour in the US and continued the Bridges to Babylon tour in Europe.

+In late 2001, Mick Jagger released his fourth solo album, Goddess in the Doorway.
+It met with mixed reviews; it reached No. 44 in the UK and No. 39 in the US.
+A month after the September 11 attacks, Jagger, Richards, and a backing band took part in The Concert for New York City, performing "Salt of the Earth" and "Miss You".